CorruptedBrainn/The-VALUE/README.md

   * global\_storage.py has global variables so I can communicate across scripts.
   * home\_container.py has the class that shows and manages the main / startup page.
   * main.py is where application execution begins and ends.
+  * unit\_classes.py manages the in game unit classes.
+This needs rewriting.
   * valuescript\_wrapper.py contains the class that allows me to call the Valuescript C++ functions from DLLs.
   * widget\_helper.py manages switching widgets easily with functions, allowing me to avoid repeated code.
+  * _core.vssf manages the ticker for the Valuescript files.
+  * _maths.vssf contains a single function -- the absolute value function.
+  * _units.vssf contains classes for the user to use.
+These classes interface with the C++ side of the program and allow the Valuescript code to talk to the executable.

 # Running the Project

+## Through the standalone executable

+If you don't have the executable file, download it from the GitHub repository.
+The executable will work on it's own.

+The latest version is **0.0.3-alpha**.

 ## Installation